 1.1.
 To generate a genetic deletion using the pEX100T-NotI plasmid, the regions of DNA flanking the desired deletion sequence must first be cloned and inserted into the NotI restriction site of the plasmid.
-The plasmid insert should consist of about 500 nucleotides upstream of the target sequence directly adjacent to about 500 nucleotides downstream of the target deletion sequence.
+The plasmid insert should contain about 500 nucleotides upstream of the target sequence directly adjacent to about 500 nucleotides downstream of the target deletion sequence.
 Additionally, the insert should contain the NotI recognition sequence (GCGGCCGC) at its 5’ and 3’ ends (Figure 1B).

 2. Prepare the plasmid.

 2.1.
 Option 1: utilize traditional cloning procedures.
-PCR amplification of genomic regions upstream and downstream of the gene of interest, followed by crossover PCR 9,10 to join the generated fragments, restriction endonuclease digestion of the PCR product and plasmid, and ligation 11 (Figure 1B and 1C).
+Use PCR to amplify of genomic regions upstream and downstream of the gene of interest, followed by crossover PCR 9,10 to join the generated fragments, restriction endonuclease digestion of the PCR product and plasmid, and ligation 11 (Figure 1B and 1C).

 2.2.
 Option 2: after designing the deletion sequence in silico, contract a company that de novo synthesizes it to insert into the plasmid pEX100T-NotI (e.g., GenScript, Piscataway, NJ, USA).
 Many companies have streamlined the process of cloning to quickly and efficiently generate the plasmid of interest.
 Additionally, the plasmids are sequence-verified to be mutation-free prior to delivery.

-3. Transform TOP10 E. coli with the plasmid according to the manufacturer’s recommendations.
-Streak 10 µL of the transformation reaction onto a pre-warmed Luria Broth (LB) agar plate supplemented with 100 µg/mL of carbenicillin and incubate overnight at 37 oC.
+3. Transform electrocompetent E. coli with the plasmid according to the manufacturer’s recommendations.
+Using a sterile inoculating loop, streak 10 µL of the transformation reaction for isolated colonies onto a pre-warmed Luria Broth (LB) agar plate supplemented with 100 µg/mL of carbenicillin and incubate overnight at 37 oC.
+Note: All equipment and media used to culture bacteria should be treated according to your institution’s safety guidelines.

 3.1.
 Passage twice.

 3.1.1.
-Remove plate from incubator and identify an isolated colony.
+Remove the plate from the incubator and identify an isolated colony.
 Using a sterile inoculating loop, pick up the colony and streak a pre-warmed LB agar plate supplemented with 100 µg/mL of carbenicillin for isolated colonies.
 Incubate overnight at 37 oC.
 Repeat this step once more to generate a pure culture.

 3.2.
 Using a sterile inoculating loop, inoculate 5 mL of LB with a single colony from the final agar plate.
-Place in a shaking incubator at 37 oC overnight.
-The next day, mix 1 mL of this culture with 1 mL skim milk in a cryovial and store at -80 oC to generate a stock of the strain.
+Place the culture in a shaking incubator at 37 oC overnight.
+The next day, mix 1 mL of this culture with 1 mL of 5% in a cryovial and store at -80 oC to generate a frozen stock of the strain.

-4. Prepare bacterial strains and triparental conjugation
+4. Prepare bacterial strains and perform triparental conjugation.

 4.1.
 Use a single isolated colony from agar plates of the following strains to inoculate broth cultures and place in a shaking incubator overnight at 37 oC: